 Focused Topic Time

-Focused topics further enhance discrete subject areas, allowing children to develop and apply skills and knowledge to areas such as practical science and ICT, culture and diversity and staying healthy.
+Focused topics further enhance discrete subject areas, allowing children to develop and apply skills and knowledge to areas such as Computing, the News, Spanish and Mindfulness.
+This year, we will also be focusing on two new whole school topics, 'Global Dimension' which explores what connects us to the rest of the world and 'How do I?' which is PSHE based.
 Our focused topic times are scheduled to include learning opportunities topics include:

 The computer science curriculum has changed in recent years, with an increased focus on the science of computing - on helping our children have a good understanding of how computers work in this highly digital age.
 Whether a child grows up to be a programmer or not (and in any case, career choices are a long way off for an eight-year old!), the skills within computing are useful because many of them centre around problem-solving which can be applied in many other contexts.